-When some people think of addiction, they think about drug addicts who live on the streets… but in reality there are lots of different types of addiction.
-Addiction can also affect anyone, including women, the elderly and teenagers.
+When some people think of addiction, they think about addicts who have ruined their lives… but in reality addiction can be easy to hide.
+Addiction can also affect anyone.

 This means that is totally possible to date an addict without realising – but doing so will likely cause you a lot of trauma and pain.
 This is because people who are actively addicted to something often put their drug above their romantic partner, which can lead to lies, deceit and potentially unfaithfulness.